The Magician

 The ‘Auroch God’

-Early pre-farming (hunter-gatherer) cultures revered the Auroch, a powerful but now extinct beast that reached six feet in height.
-This animal provided food as a hunted animal and also represented danger as a very powerful adversary.
-Several ancient cultures worshipped horned male deities based on the Auroch: the ‘Auroch God’ from Gobekli Tepe (the earliest Temple known to us), the Sumerian Bull of Heaven, the Celtic god Cernunnos, and others.
+Several ancient cultures worshipped horned male deities based on the auroch: the 'Auroch God' from Göbekli Tepe (the earliest temple-structure known to us), the Sumerian Bull of Heaven, the Celtic god Cernunnos, and others.

-As farming took hold and Aurochs were domesticated into far less intimidating bovines, the Auroch God transformed into a less powerful entity, giving us the Greek God Pan.
-This archetype still maintains some of his former glory in myth as an old God who is the tutor for a younger, powerful god; Apollo.
+As farming took hold and aurochs were domesticated into less intimidating bovines, the Auroch God transformed into a less imposing entity, giving us the Greek god Pan.
+This archetype maintains some of his former glory in myth as an old god who tutors a younger, powerful deity: Apollo.

-As a half-man, half-animal chimera, Pan forms an excellent visual metaphor between raw nature and the human mind.
-The mind can control and transform nature to its will but the raw animal of the elemental Auroch is also there.
-We think we are in control and rational until the moment the old-brain takes back control and we fall into anger, fear, avarice and doubt.
+As a half-man, half-animal chimera, Pan forms a visual metaphor between raw nature and the human mind.
+The mind can control and transform nature to its will, but the raw animal of the elemental Auroch is also there.
+We think we are in control and rational until the moment the old-brain takes back control, and we fall into anger, fear, avarice and doubt.

-Pan represents the teacher of our higher self - Apollo - and we see Pan speaking to Apollo’s messenger the raven.
-Pan also represents the old Gods and the ancient knowledge of the Magician.
-Finally, he represents the Male duality of the archetypal Male Elemental god: intellect/animal, helper/trickster, protector/predator, day/night, Oak-King/Holly-King.
+Pan represents the teacher of our higher Self, Apollo.
+We see Pan speaking to Apollo’s messenger, the raven.
+Pan represents the old gods and the ancient knowledge of the Magician.
+Finally, he represents the duality of the archetypal Male Elemental God: intellect and animal, helper and trickster, protector and predator, day and night, Oak-King and Holly-King.

 Description and Symbology

-The Magician points both upwards and downwards, signifying a quote from The Emerald Tablet, a Hermetic text translated from Greek to Arabic and then later to Latin and finally English.
-The earliest English translation reads;
+The Magician points both upward and downward, signifying a famous maxim from the Emerald Tablet, a Hermetic text translated from Greek to Arabic, then Latin, and finally English.
+The earliest English translation reads:

-This broadly means that things tend to work the same at different levels of the universe and the rules that govern the cosmos also govern our lives, but the original text implies the connection works not just in one direction but both ways.
-To understand this older meaning we first need to know the principles of Hermeticism:
+This broadly means that the rules governing the cosmos also govern our lives.
+However, the original text implies the connection works in both directions.
+To understand this older meaning, we must look to the principles of Hermeticism:

-Principle of Astrology.
-The celestial planets in the heavens influence the lives of people below.
+- The Principle of Astrology: The celestial planets in the heavens influence the lives of people below.
 That which is above is like that which is below.

-Principle of Theurgy.
-The end goal of Alchemy is not the creation of gold or an elixir.
-Being able to effect material transformations in metals is the key to the process of attaining spiritual transformation upwards towards the divine.
-This explains the reverse connection; man can become the divine.
-This was a common belief of the ancients and we see it often, from the deification of Egyptian Pharoahs to mortals often becoming Gods (Herakles/Hercules, Psyche, etc).
+- The Principle of Theurgy: Often overlooked, this dictates that the end goal of alchemy is not the creation of physical gold.
+Effecting material transformation in metals is the key to attaining spiritual transformation toward the divine; if you can do the first, the second will follow a similar process.
+This explains the reverse connection: man can elevate himself to the divine.
+This was a common belief among the ancients, seen in everything from the deification of Egyptian Pharaohs to mortals ascending to godhood (Heracles, Psyche, etc.).

-The Magician knows this deepest truth; the Gods are not that different from us and perhaps we should take the time to enjoy this world rather than hurrying to the next one.
-Some would call him the ultimate Trickster for it.
+The Magician knows this deepest truth: the gods are not that different from us, and perhaps we should take the time to enjoy this world rather than hurrying to the next.
+For this realization, some would call him the ultimate trickster.

 We see Pan conversing with a raven.
-The raven is the messenger of the God Apollo, and Pan is known to be his tutor.
-In the same way the Magician is the elemental tutor and father to our intellect.
-We learn about the world outside us through him.
-We learn how to control it for mutual benefit, but taken too far we may end up misusing and destroying it and may even anger the Divine.
+The raven is the messenger of Apollo, and Pan is known to be his tutor.
+In the same way, the Magician is the elemental tutor and father to our intellect.
+We learn about the outside world through him.
+We learn how to control it for mutual benefit, but taken too far, we risk misusing and destroying it, perhaps even angering the divine.

 Magician Symbol